6 Tips to Improve and Track Welding Productivity | MillerWelds

 One common issue on the jobsite is addressing the voltage drop that can occur in weld cables.
 Voltage drops happen due to resistance in the weld circuit, which is caused by distance, number of connections and connections that are corroded or dirty.

 Typically, the longer the leads and the more connection points, the more resistance in the weld cable.
-The resulting voltage drop can lead to arc performance issues unless operators compensate for the drop, and this can lead to potential weld quality issues.
+The resulting voltage drop can lead to arc performance issues unless operators compensate for the drop — leading to potential weld quality complications.

 In conventional equipment, operators must manually adjust for this by setting the voltage higher than necessary at the power source to ensure they get the voltage they want at the feeder.
 This is often a guessing game, requiring welders to set a certain voltage, weld for a bit, then either radio another worker or return to the power source to adjust voltage again before walking back to weld more.
-This may happen several times before the right level is dialed in.
+Welders may adjust this several times before the right level is dialed in.

-This time and hassle can be eliminated.
-Cable Length Compensation (CLC™) technology, available on XMT® 350 FieldPro™ welding systems and XMT® 650 ArcReach systems, ensures that the voltage welding operators set is the voltage they get — even hundreds of feet from the power source.
+• Automatically adjust voltage: Cable Length Compensation (CLC™) technology, available on XMT® 350 FieldPro™ welding systems and XMT 400 ArcReach and XMT 650 ArcReach systems, ensures that the voltage welding operators set is the voltage they get — even hundreds of feet from the power source.
 The power source measures the resistance in the weld circuit, calculates the voltage drop in the weld leads and makes the necessary adjustments.
 This process happens automatically once the operator sets the voltage and before the initial arc strike.

 Tip No. 3: Troubleshoot wire feeding issues